Shoxruh-Baxtiyorov/Shoxruh-Baxtiyorov/README.md

 ### 🧠 About Me

 > ✨ Brave, calm, and inspired.
-> I design backend systems with clean code and pragmatic architecture.
+> I build scalable backend systems with clean code and practical architecture.
-> 🖋️ In my free time, I write books — leaving traces not only in code but also in words.
+> 🖋️ In free time, I write books and experiment with ideas — leaving marks in code and words.
 > 🌍 Based in Uzbekistan.

 ---